George Zimmerman verdict: US media react

 "That fear-mongering represents a deep white anxiety about black bodies on the streets, and echoes Zimmerman's fears: that black bodies on the street pose a public threat.

-"But the real violence in those speculations, regardless of whether they prove to be true, is that it silences black anxiety."'No winners'
+"But the real violence in those speculations, regardless of whether they prove to be true, is that it silences black anxiety."

 For Erick Erickson on Fox News, "there is only tragedy" in the Zimmerman verdict.

 "There are no sides but justice to root for, but a justice that will leave one side unsatisfied and still empty.
 Both sides made mistakes in this awful mess.
 George Zimmerman may not be guilty of either murder or manslaughter, but he killed Trayvon Martin.